 They come to me at night, I can see them when I close my eyes.
 They are still children, while I have grown old.
 They were my classmates when I was a child and I knew then that they were in trouble, but I didn’t save them.

-There was a girl, her name was Dana.
+There was a girl, her name was Dana (she is the inspiration for the character, Heather, in The Tin Box Secret).
 She had a hole in the floor of her living room.
 She was my friend, but I still couldn’t save her.
-I have written my book, The Tin Box Secret, and Dana is the inspiration for the character, Heather.
-In fourth grade, Dana used to choke herself until she passed out.
+In elementary school, Dana used to choke herself until she passed out.
 This was entertainment for our classmates, so Dana did it for their attention.
-Dana was alone.
 I don’t know where her father was or if she even had a father.
-I suppose her mother was at work, I don’t know.
+I suppose her mother was at work when I visited, I don’t know.
 I only know that Dana was always alone.
 She moved from rented home to rented home.
-When we were younger, she had her grandmother, but then her grandmother died.
+When we were younger, she had her grandmother, but then her grandmother passed away.
 Dana had to move away in sixth grade and I didn’t see her again until she moved back when we were in eleventh grade.
 Her mother had died and she had come back to our town to live at a friend’s house.
 We instantly wanted to see each other, we had been so close when we were little.
 But now we were different girls.
 We no longer had anything in common.
 So after the initial reunion, we each went our separate ways.
 I should have stayed her friend, maybe I could have saved her.
 I heard that after we graduated, she went to the cemetery where her mother was buried.
 She cried over her mother’s grave and asked, “Why did you leave me?”
-Then Dana left her mother’s grave and walked in front of a car or a truck and she ended her life.
+Then Dana left her mother’s grave and walked in front of a truck and she ended her life.
 I should have tried to saved her.

 And so I write.
 I write for Michael.
 I write for Dana.
 And I write for so many others.
 Maybe, just maybe, there’s someone I can save.